panthajan/fullstack-devops-test/README.md

 3. Redis(Pub/Sub)

     a.
-Cache
+Cached existing inserted data

     b.
-Publish To Worker Node
+Publish new inserted POST task To Worker Node

 4. Worker Node

     a.
-Subscriber
+Subscriber from Published, When any new write request comes subscriber gets notices from the publisher to write on DB.

 5. Database

     a.
-All inserted date will Save here
+All inserted (Post request) data will Save here